steffilazerte/cat_cams/README.md

 - `stitch.R` is the main script
 - `functions.R`

+## 0. Download the project
+- Use git, or click on the green Code button and download the zip file
+- Unzip
+- Open the *Project* in RStudio
+    - Double click on the `cat_cams.Rproj` file
+    - OR in RStudio, File > Open Project > Select the `cat_cams.Rproj` file
+    - This makes sure all the files are in the same *relative* location

 ## 1. Install packages
 To get started, first install `renv` and use it to restore the package versions used here: